 Additive manufacturing brought about a sea change in prosthetic device production, with massive improvements to fit and comfort.
 To implement this new technology, Wan Liu, Deputy Chief of the Technology and Quality Management Section at HRATC, and his coworkers first had to overcome a series of difficulties in manufacturing and material selection.
 They developed a series of 3D-printed rehabilitation aids with independent intellectual property rights, which are now available for patients.
 "We hope to design each piece of an assistive device as a work of art through Freeform.
 We will forge ahead with our patients towards a happy life," Liu said.

-The production of a 3D-printed prosthesis starts with an optical 3D-scan of the limbs.
-The non-contact nature of a 3D-scan allows staff to avoid secondary injuries which can occur when using a traditional process with plaster.
-Computer-aided design (CAD) software will be introduced to complete the structural modeling and form a model precisely matching the patient's condition.
+The production of a 3D-printed prosthesis starts with a 3D scan of the limbs.
+In this contact-free procedure, there’s no risk of secondary injuries which can occur when using a traditional plaster process.
+Computer-aided design (CAD) software is used to create a model that precisely matches the patient's anatomy.
 The entire process takes 24 hours.

 Geomagic Freeform, developed by Oqton, is a key tool in HRATC's production.
-Freeform is a 3D-design software used with touch-based haptic devices to create an organic, digital design for custom manufacturing making it an ideal tool for prosthetics design.
-The haptic device simulates three-dimensional sculpting, allowing users a more intuitive way to learn to sculpt shapes digitally and shortening the learning curve.
+This 3D-design software is used with a touch-based haptic device to easily create organic shapes, making it an ideal solution for prostheses and orthoses.
+The haptic device simulates three-dimensional sculpting and gives users a more intuitive way to create digital shapes.

 For any prosthesis to function well, a good shape and fit of the socket are paramount.
 The slightest misalignment can result in intense discomfort and biomechanical dysfunction.
 Additive manufacturing comes with a higher degree of freedom than would normally be possible, allowing the HRATC technical team to make sockets with an optimized fit and ventilating structure.
 Freeform gives users complete control of design parameters such as mesh pattern, density, and size, with a high level of precision to create optimal sockets and other components for each patient's physiological conditions and use habits.